fleetdm/fleet/articles/embracing-the-future-declarative-device-management.md

 As a Mac administrator, managing a fleet of Apple devices across your organization requires consistency and airtight security.
 With a variety of system services and background tasks to oversee, the challenge is not only to maintain uniform configurations but also to keep the organization's data secure.
 Recognizing these challenges, Apple has advanced a powerful new approach - Declarative Device Management (DDM).

-DDM is a paradigm shift in device management, enabling a seamless, efficient, and secure administration of macOS devices.
+DDM is a paradigm shift in device management, enabling a more efficient and secure administration of macOS devices.
 It allows for tamper-resistant configurations and ensures simplified monitoring of system services and background tasks.

-In this blog post, we dive into Apple's forthcoming DDM in macOS Sonoma, exploring how it will transform how you manage system services, ensure robust security with certificates and identities, and seamlessly transition you from traditional Mobile Device Management (MDM) systems.
-Whether you're an experienced Mac admin or just getting started, this guide will provide valuable insights into harnessing the full power of DDM for your organization.
+In this blog post, we dive into Apple's forthcoming DDM in macOS Sonoma.
+Specifically we'll explore how it will alter the way you manage system services, certificates and identities, and how it transitions you from traditional Mobile Device Management (MDM) systems.
+Whether you're an experienced Mac admin or just getting started, hopefully this guide will provide some insights into DDM for you and your organization.
 Let's dive in!

 ## Declarative device management for system services